vaadin/vaadin-gradle-plugin/README.md

 ## Automatic Download of node.js and npm

-You do not need to have node.js nor npm installed in your system, in order to use Vaadin.
+Since Vaadin Gradle Plugin 0.7.0, you no longer need to have node.js nor npm installed in your system in order to use Vaadin.
 Vaadin will download the node.js+npm distribution and will place it into the `$HOME/.vaadin` folder.